Skip to Content

 1. Market Conditions – USDA loan rates are influenced by overall economic factors, such as the Federal Reserve's monetary policy, inflation, and bond market performance.
 When market rates rise or fall, USDA loan rates typically follow suit.

-2. Lender Pricing and Competition — Because private lenders issue USDA guaranteed loans, each lender sets its own rates based on its pricing models, risk appetite, and market competition.
-Borrowers may find slightly different rates from different lenders.
+2. Lender Pricing and Competition — Because USDA guaranteed loans are issued by private lenders, interest rates can vary slightly from one mortgage lender to another.
+Each lender sets its own rates based on pricing models, risk tolerance, and market competition.

-3. Credit Score – Higher credit scores generally qualify for lower interest rates since lenders view these borrowers as lower risk.
+3. Credit Score – Borrowers with higher credit scores usually qualify for lower interest rates since they are generally viewed by mortgage lenders as lower risk.
 While USDA loans are available to those with lower credit scores, a strong credit profile can secure better pricing.
+Toggle the credit score field in the rate table above to get a better estimate of your rate.

 USDA Loan vs. FHA, VA, & Conventional Loan Rates